OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/import.md

 Deprecated.
 Please see https://g.octopushq.com/DataMigration for alternative options.
 :::

-This command allows you to import items from one Octopus Deploy Server into another Octopus Deploy Server.
+This command allows you to import items from one Octopus Server into another Octopus Server.

-**Note:** Both the source and destination Octopus Deploy Servers should be running the same version.
+**Note:** Both the source and destination Octopus Servers should be running the same version.

 We currently support importing: